joahannes/joahannes.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Joahannes B. D. da Costa is a Ph.D.
-Candidate in Computer Science at the [Institute of Computing][1], University of Campinas.
+Candidate in Computer Science at the [Institute of Computing][1], UNICAMP.
 He graduated in Information Systems (2015) and received his M.Sc. degree in Computer Science (2018) from the [Federal University of Pará][2].
-Currently, Joahannes is a Visiting Researcher at the [Technische Universität Dresden (TU Dresden)][3], Dresden, Germany.
+Currently, Joahannes is a Visiting Researcher at the [Technische Universität Dresden (TU Dresden)][3], Germany.

 His research is focused on: